-In order to explore the quantum field effects in the early history of the universe, one needs to study QFT coupled to a space-time geometry which is quantized due to LQC.
-The quantum theory of test fields propagating on cosmological quantum space-times have been investigated in the presence of an isotropic, flat FLRW \cite{AKL} and the anisotropic Bianchi type-I \cite{DLT:2012} background geometries.
-Therein, by deparametrization of the Hamiltonian constraint in the homogeneous background a `scalar field' $\phi$ (of the background matter source) was regarded as a relational time parameter with respect to which physical variables evolve.
-This analysis was generalized in Ref.~\cite{AJ:2013}, to a case where an `irrotational dust' was introduced for the background matter source, which similarly, stands for time variable in quantum theory.
-The main result of both investigations is that, an effective (classical) background space-time would emerge for the field's propagation, whose metric elements depend on the fluctuations of the quantum geometry operators.
-Some interesting phenomenological features of those effective geometries were studied in \cite{DLT:2012,AJ:2013,Andrea:2014}.
+In order to explore the properties of the propagation of the quantum matter fields on the effective background in the early universe, and their behavior when the spacetime transitions to a classical one, one needs to study these matter fields coupled to a spacetime geometry which is quantized due to LQC.
+Such a quantum theory of test fields propagating on cosmological quantum spacetimes has been investigated in the presence of an isotropic, flat FLRW \cite{Ashtekar:2009mb} and the anisotropic Bianchi type-I \cite{Dapor:2012jg} background geometries.
+There, by using a scalar field $\phi$ as a relational time parameter (or clock variable), the Hamiltonian constraint is deparametrized, which allows for a description of the evolution of the universe in terms of this physical time parameter.
+The field $\phi$ used as a clock variable is called the background matter source (as opposed to other scalar ``test fields'' $\varphi$ present in the theory).
+This type of analysis was generalized in Ref. \cite{Dapor:2012qn}, to a case where an irrotational dust was introduced for the physical time variable in quantum theory.
+The main result of both investigations is that, an effective (semiclassical) background spacetime would emerge on which the fields propagate, and whose metric components depend on the fluctuations of the quantum geometry operators.
+Some interesting phenomenological features of these effective geometries were studied in \cite{Dapor:2012jg,Dapor:2012qn,Assaniousssi:2014ota}.